mickexd/UnrealEnginePluginMigrationTool/README.md

 # Unreal Engine Plugin Migration Tool
 This is a simple Python application that provides a graphical user interface (GUI) for migrating Unreal Engine plugins using the Unreal Automation Tool (UAT).
-It allows you to select the engine path, the original plugin path, and the output path for the migrated plugin.
-Once configured, the tool runs the migration process and provides feedback through message boxes.
+It allows you to select the *.uplugin of your preference and recompile it to any Unreal Engine version you want.

-## Requirements
+## Features

-- Python 3.x
-- Tkinter library (usually included with Python)
-- Unreal Engine installed on your system
+- Support for all major versions of Unreal Engine (e.g., UE4, UE5).
-- All the escential libraries to compile UE projects (dotsdk, llvm, and others applicable to your engine version)
+- Automatic plugin format detection.
+- Plugin format migration if necessary.
+- Handling of third-party plugin dependencies.
+- Command line tool integration for batch processing.

 ## Usage

-1. Clone or download the repository to your local machine or download the precompiled binaries in the assets section (follow from steps 5 to 7).

-2. Make sure you have Python 3.x installed on your system.

-3. Open a terminal/command prompt and navigate to the directory where the repository is located.

-4. Run the application in a code editor like VScode.

-5. The GUI window will appear, prompting you to provide the necessary paths:
-- **Engine Path:** Select the root directory of your current Unreal Engine installation (The UE version you want your plugin to be).
+1. Download the latest version of the app on https://github.com/mickexd/UnrealEnginePluginMigrationTool/releases and open the application
-- **Origin Path:** Select the original plugin file (`.uplugin`) you want to migrate (This is your source).
+2. Select the `.uplugin` file you want to migrate.
-- **Output Path:** Choose the directory where the migrated plugin will be saved as your destination folder.
+3. Select the plugin destination folder .
+4. Select the UE root installation folder.
+(Example C:\Program Files\Epic Games\UE_5.0)

-6. After providing the paths, click the "Begin Plugin Migration" button.
-The tool will execute the migration process using UAT.
+5. Click on the "Begin Migration" button to start the migration process.

-7. Once the migration is complete, a message box will appear:
-- If the migration was successful, you will see a message indicating that the plugin was ported successfully.
-- If there was an error during the migration, an error message will be displayed.

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

 ## Disclaimer
+Please note that this tool is currently in development and may not be fully functional.
+Always ensure you have backups of your original plugin files and project files before using this tool.
+Some plugins that have dependencies that are linked to a specific unreal engine version will fail during the migration process.
 This tool is provided as-is, I'm not responsible for any potential issues or data loss that may occur during the migration process.
 ENJOY!